RedPitaya/Documentation/developerGuide/hardware/GEN2/65-16_TI/top.rst

 .. rubric:: Footnotes

 .. [#f1] The absolute maximum input voltage values are for frequencies below 1 kHz.
 For higher frequencies, please use the input voltage range specifications as **Absolute maximum**.
-.. [#f2] See the :ref:`Click Shield synchronisation section <click_shield>` and :ref:`Click Shield synchronisation examples <examples_multiboard_sync>` for trigger output configuration.
+.. [#f2] See the :ref:`X-channel 2.0 (Click Shield) synchronisation <click_shield_sync>` and :ref:`X-channel 2.0 (Click Shield) synchronisation examples <examples_multiboard_sync>` for trigger output configuration.
 .. [#f3] Not compatible with USB-C standard (DC-coupled).
 Use only for daisy-chaining multiple Red Pitaya boards.
-.. [#f4] The external ADC clock goes first to the `NB6L72`_ clock selector chip, then passes through the ADC to finally reach the FPGA pins.
+.. [#f4] The external ADC clock goes first to the `LMK03318`_ clock generator, which generates the required clock signals for the ADC, DAC, and FPGA.
-.. [#f5] For exact voltage levels, please refer to the `NB6L72`_ datasheet.
+.. [#f5] For exact voltage levels, please refer to the `LMK03318`_ datasheet.
 .. [#f8] The default software enables sampling at a CPU-dependent speed.
 To acquire data at a 100 kS/s rate, additional FPGA processing must be implemented.
 .. [#f9] The output is passed through a first-order low-pass filter.
 Should additional filtering be required, this can be applied externally in line with the specific requirements of the application.
 .. [#f10] VBUS connectors are connected together on the board.
 They are not connected to the board power supply.
 .. [#f11] On the S1 connector, the CC1 pin is connected to the Orient LED and to the S1_ORIENT FPGA pin (via resistor divider to reduce the voltage levels to 2V5).
 CC1 and CC2 pins are connected to an XOR gate which determines the state of the **Link LED**.
 The output of the XOR gate is also connected to the S1_LINK FPGA pin (via resistor divider to reduce the voltage levels to 2V5).
 .. [#f12] On the S2 connector, the CC1 pin is protected with a Zener diode to 3V3, but is not connected to the FPGA.
 CC2 pin is not connected.
 .. [#f13] Application specific.
-The output current is shared between the extension module and the USB devices, and can be higher if other peripheral units are not in use.
+The output current is shared between the extension connectors and the connected USB devices, and can be higher if other peripheral units are not in use.

 |